Glossary hero image

 4. Aids in Pregnancy and Infant Development:

-• Crucial for foetal brain and eye development, benefiting both mother and baby.
+• Crucial for fetal brain and eye development, benefiting both mother and baby.

 5. Reduces Inflammation: